 Backlog started life as a tool for software developers, and it shows.
 Both the language of “issues” and their resolution, and having a built in wiki, are signs that Backlog’s roots are in IT communities.

-But who doesn’t want a wiki for their project!
+Who doesn’t want a wiki for their project?
 I remember the days when I had to get our IT helpdesk to create a WordPress installation for me to have a project wiki.
 It is so much easier when the tool you use all the time for managing your activity has a wiki built in.

 Every time I want to create a report, I can copy the template, change the page name and edit the text to reflect progress this month.
 Easy.

-Backlog comes with a file sharing and storage area, which is great.
+Backlog comes with a file sharing and storage area, which is very useful.
 You can also connect to the shared Backlog folder directly,

 In the screenshot below you can see I haven’t loaded any files, but it’s useful to see what search options there are to find your files again.